ERP vs. Accounting Software: Differences Explained

 3. Odoo

-This open-source solution offers end-users complete customization.
-New features can be added by any time thanks to a dedicated team of community developers.
-Yet even without extra customization, Odoo has a standout accounting module.
-The pre-configured tax reports are based on fiscal localization so businesses meet local compliance standards.
-And bank synchronization minimizes errors from manual data entry.
+This open-source ERP solution offers end-users complete customization.
+Odoo has a standout accounting module that can be purchased independently.
+The pre-configured tax reports are based on fiscal localization, so businesses meet local compliance standards.

 What We Like